 Introduction

-North East Lincolnshire Council is committed to the highest possible standards of openness, probity and accountability in all its affairs.
+North East Lincolnshire Council is committed to the highest possible standards of openness, probity, and accountability in all its affairs.

 The council's Anti-Fraud and Corruption Strategy makes it clear that the council is committed to a zero-tolerance approach to fraud and corruption from both internal and external sources.
 Where fraud or corruption is suspected, the council will deal with the allegations seriously.